-What to Know About the New Vimeo OTT Solution
+What to Know About the Vimeo OTT Service

-Vimeo, a B2C (Business to consumer) video-sharing website, purchased the live streaming video provider Livestream in 2017.
-Vimeo has offered a plan aimed at commercial use since 2011.
-However, this acquisition marked the next major move in Vimeo’s B2B pivot.
+Vimeo, a B2C video-sharing website, purchased the live streaming video provider Livestream in 2017.
+Although Vimeo has offered a plan aimed at commercial use since 2011, this acquisition marked the next major move in Vimeo’s B2B pivot.

-These plans may be sufficient for some small businesses.
-For OTT video, on the other hand, broadcasters need something substantially more robust.
-For example, many professional-grade features are limited to a custom-priced Vimeo OTT solution.
-These features include:
+Vimeo’s regular plans may be sufficient for some small businesses, but for OTT video, on the other hand, broadcasters need something substantially more robust.

 - App building